Face relative interior of convex sets in topological vector spaces: Face relative interior: definition and examples

 \begin{corollary} Let $C$ be a convex subset of a topological vector space $X$.
 Then for any $x\in C$ we have $x\in \icr F_{\min}(x,C)\subseteq \fri F_{\min}(x,C)\subseteq \qri F_{\min}(x,C)$. \end{corollary} \proof Since $F_{\min}(x,C)=F_{\min}\left(x,F_{\min}(x,C)\right)$, and by \cite[Corollary~3.14]{mill-rosh} the intrinsic core of a minimal face contains $x$ and is hence nonempty, we have

 \endproof

 Our next goal is to show that the face relative interior is a new notion that doesn't coincide with neither the intrinsic core nor the quasi-relative interior.
-We consider three examples: two of them are well-known from the works \cite{BorweinGoebel} and \cite{BorweinLewisPartiallyFinite}.
+We consider three examples: the first one is Example~\ref{eg:icrneqfri} that gives a simple construction of a convex set in $l_2$ for which all notions are different, while the intrinsic core is nonempty.
+The remaining three examples are well-known from the works \cite{BorweinGoebel} and \cite{BorweinLewisPartiallyFinite}.
 In Example~\ref{eg:02a} the intrinsic core is empty, but the face relative interior isn't; in Example~\ref{exa1} the face relative interior coincides with the intrinsic core, but is a proper subset of the quasi-relative interior.
-We also construct a set in $l_2$ for which the intrinsic core is nonempty but doesn't coincide with the face relative interior in Example~\ref{eg:icrneqfri}.